 Rights of access, correction and erasure

-Under the GDPR, you have a number of important rights, including the right to access the personal data we hold about you, and to request corrections or partial/full erasure.
+Under the UK GDPR, you have a number of important rights, including the right to access the personal data we hold about you, and to request corrections or partial/full erasure.
 We have taken steps to ensure speedy compliance with any such request.

 All personal data held by EIF about you is stored in our SharePoint file server.
 Functionality exists within the system to export all data relating to specific individuals.
 This functionality is only employed in the event an individual explicitly requests access to, or a copy of, the personal data we hold about them.
 The file includes personal information (name, email address, postal address, title etc.), application details (the role you applied for, when, via what channel, information submitted on the application form, work eligibility status etc), recruitment progress (status, stage, interviewers/assessment reviewers, feedback from those dealing with your application, rejection reasons, offer details etc), and any documents submitted, or subsequently provided or obtained.
 In the event you make an explicit request to access this data, EIF will generate the abovementioned data file and share this with you within 30 days of the request.